Education in South Korea: Primary education

-Usually, the class teacher covers most of the subjects; however, there are some specialised teachers in professions such as physical education and foreign languages, including English.
+Usually, the class teacher covers most of the subjects; however, there are some specialized teachers in professions such as physical education and foreign languages, including English.

 Those who wish to become a primary school teacher must major in primary education, which is specially designed to cultivate primary school teachers.
 In Korea, most of the primary teachers are working for public primary schools.